-Starlink for Digital Nomads 2026: Complete Setup & Cost Guide
+Starlink for Digital Nomads 2026: Setup & Cost Guide

 Is Starlink worth it for digital nomads?
-Plans, portability, power solutions, country availability, costs vs alternatives, and how to build a reliable nomad internet setup.
+Plans, portability, power solutions, country availability, costs vs alternatives, and how to build a reliable setup.

-This guide helps you decide whether Starlink makes sense for your nomad lifestyle, which dish and plan to choose, how to power it on the go, which countries support it, and how to integrate it with your existing connectivity stack.
-After 8 months of using Starlink as a digital nomad ourselves, we are sharing everything we have learned.
+After 8 months using Starlink as a digital nomad across the US, Mexico, and Portugal, this guide covers whether it makes sense for your lifestyle, which dish and plan to choose, how to power it, which countries support it, and how to integrate it with your connectivity stack.

-For a detailed hardware review, see our Starlink review and Starlink Mini review.
+For a detailed hardware review, see the Starlink review and Starlink Mini review.

 Who Should (and Shouldn’t) Get Starlink as a Nomad